Skip to main content

 • Female-to-male (FTM) transgender

-(PFLAG, 2022; GLAAD, n.d.)
+(PFLAG, 2025; GLAAD, 2025)

 Examples of concepts that may contribute to societal stigmas for LGBTQ+ patients include:

-• Homophobia: Negative attitudes and feelings toward people with nonheterosexual sexualities; may include discomfort with expressions of sexuality that do not conform to heterosexual norms
+• Homophobia: negative attitudes and feelings toward people with nonheterosexual sexualities; may include discomfort with expressions of sexuality that do not conform to heterosexual norms

-• Internalized oppression: The belief that straight and cisgender people are “normal” or better than LGBTQ+ people, as well as the often-unconscious belief that negative stereotypes about LGBTQ+ people are true
+• Internalized oppression: the belief that straight and cisgender people are “normal” or better than LGBTQ+ people, as well as the often-unconscious belief that negative stereotypes about LGBTQ+ people are true

-• Transphobia: Negative attitudes and feelings toward transgender people or discomfort with people whose gender identity and/or gender expression do not align with traditionally accepted gender roles
+• Transphobia: negative attitudes and feelings toward transgender people or discomfort with people whose gender identity and/or gender expression do not align with traditionally accepted gender roles

 LGBTQ+ populations experience a greater prevalence of mental health distress and diagnosis, such as: